scrabbletank/farhome-rules/rulesdoc.md

 ##### Innate Magic

 You may learn a single cantrip, this cantrip does not require a codex to cast.
-On a short rest you recover an additional level worth of spell slots.
+You start with 1 extra mana and recover 1 extra mana each short and long rest.

 ___
 #### Wood Elf